 - Do you want mentoring, training, and support from your lender?

 No matter which loan you chose to fund your small business, experts advise being aware of the Borrower’s Bill of Rights to protect yourself from predatory lending practices.
-For more information of the Borrower’s Bill of Rights, visit this resource.
+For more information on the Borrower’s Bill of Rights, visit this resource.

-Women-Owned Businesses Are On The Rise – But Face Challenges
+Women-Owned Businesses Are On The Rise

 Women-owned businesses face unique challenges in addition to funding.
 As Esther Morales from the National Women’s Business Council explains, women-owned businesses employ over 8 million people in the US.
 But only 2% of those businesses have more than 10 employees and 91% are sole proprietorships.
 In other words, women-owned businesses tend to stay small.

 But there’s good news, says Morales.
 Even though male business owners outnumber women owners in every age group, that gap is narrowing.
-It’s smallest among those under the age of 25, meaning younger women are increasingly able to overcome some of the challenges facing women business owners.
+It’s the smallest among those under the age of 25, meaning younger women are increasingly able to overcome some of the challenges facing women business owners.
 Minority women are also most strongly represented in the under-25 set.
 The ethnic gap is closing overall – the number of minority women-owned businesses grew by more than 300% from 2002-2012, meaning 4 in 10 women-owned businesses are owned by minorities.

 A Minority Woman-Owned Business Success Story

 If you’re looking for inspiration, look no further than Lisa Spradley Dunn, CEO and Founder of Odyssey Media.
 She spent 14 years at IBM honing her skills and then stepped out on her own.
 Now, she runs a major media company that works with Fortune 500 companies on multicultural marketing strategies and networking with powerful multicultural women.
 She has terrific advice for any woman planning to start a business, especially when it comes to getting funding.